joergen7/erlang-red/README.md

 4. generate a message and send to a random process.
 In the demo this happens to be an “inject” node that is responsible (in the Node-RED world) for generating messages.
 That process that alters the message before passing it on.

-The demo is based on a simple Node-RED flow (see README @ repo) that has been exported as Json and then interpreted - no modification of the exported Json was made.
+The demo is based on simple Node-RED flows that have been exported as Json and then interpreted - no modification of the exported Jsons has made.

 Flows
 ----

-All Node-RED flows upon which this is tested are located in `[priv/](priv/)` and can be viewed in Node-RED using the [serverless instance of Node-RED](https://cdn.flowhub.org).
+All Node-RED flows upon which this is tested are located in [priv/](priv/) and can be viewed in Node-RED using the [serverless instance of Node-RED](https://cdn.flowhub.org).

 Use the import functionality and paste the included .json into the dialog.